adematti/cosmofit/doc/user/samplers.rst

       chains: 4  # number of chains or paths to existing chains to resume from
       seed: None  # random seed
       ref_scale: 1.  # rescale all parameter reference distribution (from which they are initially sampled from) by this factor
+      max_tries: 1000  # maximum number of calls to get finite posterior
     run:
       check_every: 200  # save samples every 200 iterations
-      max_tries: 200  # maximum number of calls to get finite posterior
-      min_iterations: 100  # maximum number of iterations to run
       min_iterations: 100  # minimum number of iterations to run (useful if convergence criteria below are satisfied by chance at the beginning of the run)
+      max_iterations: sys.maxsize  # maximum number of iterations to run
       check:
         # Fraction of samples to remove for convergence tests
         burnin: 0.5